Alberta Provincial Police: Early days of the Alberta Provincial Police

 Premier Arthur Sifton announced the new Alberta Provincial Police under the authority of a three-person Board of Commissioners.
 Sifton hoped leaving the police force at arm's length from the Legislature would reduce politicization through an intermediary.
 The Board of Commissioners was created on February 2, 1917, via Order in Council with Deputy Attorney General Arthur George Browning, Police Magistrate for the City of Calgary Gilbert Edward Sanders, and Police Magistrate for the City of Edmonton and former Mountie Philip Primrose as the Commissioner.
 The Board had the authority to set general policies, guidelines and in association with newly appointed Superintendent Major A.E.C.
 McConnell, oversee the hiring and dismissal of personnel.

 The newly formed APP was provided a few horses and Ford Model T's, and was primarily composed of former RNWMP officers, with 85% of members previously being employed as Mounties.
 Despite efforts to depoliticize the new police force, the provincial government was excited about the prospect of the APP, in particular enforcing the Liquor Control Act and prohibition, which RNWMP Commissioner Perry was happy to ignore.
-Additional restrictions to liquor control came in 1918 when the federal government outlawed importation of liquor containing more than 2.5% alcohol content into Canada, while just across the border, the state of Montana remained wet.
-Rum runners began operating across the Canada-United States border infamously through Whiskey Gap, British Columbia border, and Saskatchewan border using equipment superior to the APP's vehicles.
+Additional restrictions to liquor control came in 1918 when the federal government outlawed importation of liquor containing more than 2.5% alcohol content into Canada, while just across the Canada–United States border, the state of Montana remained wet.
+Rum runners began operating across the Canada–United States border infamously through Whiskey Gap, the British Columbia border, and the Saskatchewan border, using equipment superior to the APP's vehicles.
 While the rum runners had the upper hand during the early parts of prohibition, the APP grew sophisticated to handle the growing activity, especially after 1919 when the United States passed prohibition through the Eighteenth Amendment.

 The APP's duties expanded quickly as the police force was viewed as a tool for facilitating provincial policy, which was well beyond the scope of basic policing.
 The expanded responsibilities included transporting sick and isolated homesteaders to the hospital, administering the estate of institutionalized persons, administering the Mother's Pension Act which provided funds to widowed or deserted women to feed their children, inspected poolrooms, cafes, cattle, and as a debt collection service.

 The APP were not an early success, the costs to the provincial treasury for operating a police force quickly rose from the $75,000 annually under the RNWMP to an average of nearly half a million dollars between 1918 and 1922, which represented about 5% of the provincial government's total annual revenue.
 Attrition was high for the new force, which saw 66 of the original 216 members resign in the first year of operations, and another 14 were dismissed by the service.
 Major McDonnell resigned by year end, leaving a depleted force of 139 men for the new Superintendent Willoughby Charles Bryan.